-[District/School] is committed to the safety and security of students, faculty, staff, and visitors on its [campus(es)].
-To support that commitment, the School Board has asked for a thorough review of [district/school's] emergency protection, mitigation, prevention, preparedness, response, and recovery procedures relevant to natural, technological and human-caused disasters.
+The School is committed to the safety and security of students, faculty, staff, and visitors on its campus.
+To support that commitment, the School Board has asked for a thorough review of School's emergency protection, mitigation, prevention, preparedness, response, and recovery procedures relevant to natural, technological and human-caused disasters.

-The Emergency Operations Plan that follows is the official policy of [district/school].
-It is a result of a comprehensive review and update of school policies in the context of its location in [city and state] and in the current world situation.
-We support its recommendations and commit the [district/school's] resources to ongoing trainings, exercises, and maintenance required to keep it current.
+The Emergency Operations Plan that follows is the official policy of the School.
+It is a result of a comprehensive review and update of school policies in the context of its location in Philadelphia City, Pennsylvania, and in the current world situation.
+We support its recommendations and commit the School's resources to ongoing trainings, exercises, and maintenance required to keep it current.

-This plan is a blueprint that relies on the commitment and expertise of individuals within and outside of the [district/school] community.
+This plan is a blueprint that relies on the commitment and expertise of individuals within and outside of the School's community.
 Furthermore, clear communication with emergency management officials and ongoing monitoring of emergency management practices and advisories are essential.